ashutoshdevcoder/Password-Manager/README.md

 # Password-Manager
-A secure vault for your passwords that works completely offline.
+ Built for privacy with Jetpack Compose, running 100% offline A secure vault for your passwords that works completely offline.
 Your data is encrypted and stored only on your device, never in the cloud.
 Access your logins, notes, and cards anytime with just one master password.

 VaultKey - Offline Password Manager